Priti0427/Predicting-Default-of-Credit-Card-Clients/README.md

 ## 1. Project Overview

 Credit card defaults cause significant financial losses to banks and other lenders.
-The goal of this project is to build machine learning models that **predict whether a credit card client will default in the next month**, using historical billing, payment, and demographic information.
+The goal of this project is to build an efficient machine learning model that **predict whether a credit card client will default in the next month**, using historical billing, payment, and demographic information.

 ### Key Achievements